 - 1. Confirm with Mission Tech Support that MyDro has been paged to accept SMP. - 2.
-The green LED on front panel of SMP should illuminate. - 3.
-Tip the float.
+The green LED on front panel of SMP should illuminate. - Tip the float.
 Use the touch screen to evaluate the state of DI 4.
 DI 4 on the MyDro Digital screen should illuminate.
 The changing input state should also reflect correctly on the web portal. - 4.
 Log into the web portal and proceed to Start Menu > Setup > RTU Setting > RTU Info to label the digital input and set the normal state properly.
 A high-level float is generally a N/O instrument. - 5.
 If the output relay has been utilized then verify that the device (example: local alarm light) is working. - Exercise each pulse counter channel to assure proper operation.
 The pulse count will reflect on the third window behind the Status button on the MyDro display.
 The value should reflect on the web portal within two minutes for MyDro 850 and 15 minutes for MyDro 150 RTUs. - 7.
-Perform a fail-safe test by disconnecting the Mission communication cable from the MyDro (the RS485 terminal).
-Tip the float.
-The local alarm (buzzer or siren) associated with the local control panel should operate as normal since interposing relay on the SMP does not need to be powered for current to flow through that relay's normally closed contacts.
-If notifications are enabled from your web portal, a wire fault alarm should be dispatched to your our your staff because of the disconnected communications cable.
-This completes the fail-safe tests. - Reconnect the communications cable to the MyDro to resume normal operations.
+Perform a fail-safe test by disconnecting the communication cable from the MyDro (the RS485 terminal), waiting for the wire fault alarm to be dispatched, and reconnecting the communication cable to resume normal operations.